Arjun-Arora/GettingStartedWithRTXRayTracing/README.md

 Note: All PSNR/loss is calculated against 1080p 32 spp ray-traced frames

-### Improving Image Quality
+### Improving Image Quality/Final Results
-We attempted to improve image quality by trying different training procedures.
+For our final experiments, we attempted to improve image quality by trying different training procedures beyond simply end-to-end training.
 The first number in the PSNR columns is calculating the PSNR of the output of the super-resolution part of the network to 1080p 1spp.
 The second number in the column is the final output image compared to 1080p 32 spp

 | Experiments   | Train Loss        | Train PSNR  | Val Loss          | Val PSNR    |
 |:---------------:|:-------------------:|:-------------:|:-------------------:|:-------------:|